-The 2022 Justice Gap Report from the Legal Services Corporation (LSC) — Ontra’s partner in its Dollar a Document program — found that low-income Americans do not get “any or enough” legal help for 92% of their substantial civil legal problems.
+The 2022 Justice Gap Report from the Legal Services Corporation — Ontra’s partner in its Legal Aid Alliance program — found that low-income Americans do not get “any or enough” legal help for 92% of their substantial civil legal problems.

 Based on information from LSC-funded legal aid organizations along with a nationwide survey of 5,000+ adults conducted by the University of Chicago, the study found:

 - Nearly 75% of low-income households experienced one or more civil legal problems in the past year, with 39% experiencing five or more problems and 20% experiencing 10 or more problems.
 Over half (55%) of low-income Americans who personally experienced a problem said those problems substantially impacted their lives, affecting finances, mental health, physical health and safety, and relationships.

 - Low-income Americans seek legal help for only 25% of civil legal problems that substantially impact them; Of those, 46% cite cost as a reason why, and 53% do not know if they could find and afford a lawyer if they needed one.

 - People with higher incomes are more likely to seek legal help for problems with substantial impact (32% vs. 25%), are less likely to go without any or enough legal help for problems with substantial impact (78% vs. 92%), are more likely to be confident they could find and afford a lawyer if needed (73% vs. 45%), and are more likely to believe they can use the civil legal system to protect and enforce their rights (59% vs. 39%).